sourvb/react-redux-universal-hot-example/README.md

 ---

 ## About
+###### This is a fork of [@erikras project](https://github.com/erikras/react-redux-universal-hot-example).
+The project is forked mainly for updating packages and removing unused and some extra packages like all the bootstrap goodies, redux-form, devtools monitors etc. Widget and Survey components are removed in the process.
 This is a starter boilerplate app I've put together using the following technologies:

 * ~~Isomorphic~~ [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering